amacdonaldai/AI-mini-session/README.md

 - **[Vercel (v0.dev)](https://vercel.com/)**: A platform for frontend developers, providing the speed and reliability innovators need to create at the moment of inspiration.
 <br>

 Feel free to explore these resources to familiarize yourself with the tools we'll be using during the workshop.

----

-Feel free to explore these resources to familiarize yourself with the tools we'll be using during the workshop.